 What You Will Learn

 The Multimedia Journalism interdisciplinary emphasis will teach you how to collect and write information regarding current events and trends, issues and people for publication in a newspaper, magazine or website.
 The curriculum emphasizes writing skills, but you will also learn about research, interviewing, editing, layout and design, and legal and ethical issues in journalism.
-You can specialize in one of the following four multi-disciplinary tracks or you can complete a minor approved by your academic advisor:
+You can specialize in one of the following five multi-disciplinary tracks or you can complete a minor approved by your academic advisor:

 - General Assignment Reporting: Select from a wide range of classes covering subject areas journalists are likely to cover.

 - Literary Journalism: Learn how to tell factual stories using the storytelling techniques of fiction writers.

 - Technical Writing: Expand your employment opportunities in factual writing by learning about technical writing.

 - Web Publishing: Gain expertise in the writing and production skills needed to publish information in new media.

 - Sports Journalism: Develop a broad knowledge of sports and writing and video skills to enter sports journalism.